skip to navigationskip to main content

 Anti-investigation Scanning Checks

-However, you can minimise the chance of a tax investigation into your affairs for other reasons.
+Our tax investigation advice can be beneficial for anyone who may randomly come under enquiry.
 We understand the common triggers that can prompt enquiries if they are not properly explained when submitting your tax return.

 As part of our tax investigation service, every Tax Return or set of accounts we submit to HMRC goes through an anti-investigation scanning check.
 The check will identify any areas that may lead to an enquiry before your Return is submitted without explanation.
 This helps to minimise the chances of you being involved in an HMRC tax investigation.